gauntface/web-push-book/_src_content/chapter-02/01-subscribing-a-user.md

 All push services will have the same API available for you to use.

-This common API is called the `web push protocol` and described the network request your server will need to make to trigger a push message.
+This common API is called the `web push protocol` and describes the network request your server will need to make to trigger a push message.

 > If I subscribe a user on their desktop, are they subscribed on their phone